|

 a fascinating research topic in the study of human motion perception.

-constructing simple, color repeated asymmetric patterns (RAP) and found
+simple, color repeated asymmetric patterns (RAP) and found several useful

-several useful rules to enhance the strength of illusory motion.
-Based on
+rules to enhance the strength of illusory motion.
+Based on their knowledge,

-their knowledge, we propose a computational method to generate self-animating
+we propose a computational method to generate self-animating images.
+First,

-images.
-First, we present an optimized RAP placement on streamlines to
+we present an optimized RAP placement on streamlines to generate illusory

-generate illusory motion for a given static vector field.
-Next, a general coloring
+motion for a given static vector field.
+Next, a general coloring scheme for

-scheme for RAP is proposed to render streamlines.
-Furthermore, to enhance the
+RAP is proposed to render streamlines.
+Furthermore, to enhance the strength

-strength of illusion and respect the shape of the region, a smooth vector
+of illusion and respect the shape of the region, a smooth vector field with

-field with opposite directional flow is automatically generated given an
+opposite directional flow is automatically generated given an input image.

 Paper |